Trustworthy AI

 “At TestSolutions, our focus is to bring state-of-the-art testing capabilities to AI-augmented systems.

-Given their non-deterministic nature, we ensure that the right technical and compliance guardrails are in place, so that you can deploy them with confidence.”
+Given their non-deterministic nature, we help ensure that the right technical and compliance guardrails are in place, so organizations can deploy AI systems that are reliable, controlled and trustworthy.”

 -- Anupam Krishnamurthy, Head of AI Testing